Enable product view signals in the Connect web library

 • categories: String - Product categories

 • currency: String - ISO 4217 currency code (for example, "USD", "EUR", "GBP").
 If there is only one currency on your website, provide a static value.
 If there is a selection, use dynamic values.
+If a product view signal comes without a value, the system will fall back on the default currency set for your Connect subscription.

 • dateAdded: Date - The date when the product was added to the product catalog.
 Format: yyyy-MM-dd HH:mm:ss.SSS.